pymupdf/PyMuPDF/docs/page.rst

       :arg rect-like clip: *(new in v1.17.7)* restrict extracted text to this rectangle.
 If None, the full page is taken.
 Has **no effect** for options "html", "xhtml" and "xml".

-      :arg int flags: *(new in version 1.16.2)* indicator bits to control whether to include images or how text should be handled with respect to white spaces and ligatures.
+      :arg int flags: *(new in version 1.16.2)* indicator bits to control whether to include images or how text should be handled with respect to white spaces and :data:`ligatures`.
 See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.

       :rtype: *str, list, dict*
       :returns: The page's content as a string, a list or a dictionary.
 Refer to the corresponding :ref:`TextPage` method for details.